About RansomLook

 Main members of RansomLook have an opportunity to earn a LOCKSTAR.
 The LOCK STAR Initiative empowers researchers, cybersecurity professionals, and enthusiasts to share their knowledge and intelligence through blogs, conference presentations, and active community contributions.
 By creating space for open collaboration and knowledge exchange, the initiative encourages diverse voices to contribute insights, tools, and real-world experiences — strengthening collective understanding and resilience against ransomware and other evolving cyber threats.

-The code is based on RansomWatch.
+The original code was based on RansomWatch.

 External data sources

-- Ransomwhe.re for cryptocurrency addresses
+• Ransomwhe.re for cryptocurrency addresses

-- ThreatLabz for the RansomNotes
+• ThreatLabz for the RansomNotes

-- leak-lookup for public leaks
+• leak-lookup for public leaks

 Usage of the API and License